datacentricdesign/app-dcd/CONTRIBUTING.md

 ### Deployment with Docker Compose

-To run the DCD app locally with docker-compose:
+To run the DCD Lab locally with docker-compose:

 1. Copy development.env in .env
 2. Run docker-compose